-London Metropolitan Archives, City of London (LMA) looks after the archives of Eric and Jessica Huntley.
+London Metropolitan Archives, City of London (LMA) looks after the archives of Jessica and Eric Huntley and has catalogued and conserved the records so that the rich stories can be accessed by the public.
 LMA is delighted to annually host the Huntley Conference organised by the Friends of the Huntley Archives at LMA.
-Since the first event in 2006, the themes have been drawn from the collection to appeal to all ages to immerse themselves in the archives – a truly enriching community experience.
+Since the first event in 2006, the themes have been drawn from the collections to appeal to all ages - to immerse themselves in the archives – a truly enriching community experience.

 Gunnersbury Park Museum